rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Methodology

 \subsection{Interpolating missing stop times}

 Unfortunately, not all stops along a bus route can be matched with live vehicle position observations.
 This can occur when vehicles pass through stops without dwelling, when vehicles travel quickly between stops, or when the sampling interval of the real-time feed misses the moment of closest approach.
 In rare cases, large segments of GPS data may be lost when vehicles travel through rural areas with weak mobile signal coverage, preventing onboard equipment from transmitting data to the server.

+Before interpolating missing stop times, \texttt{rt2gtfs} applies a temporal consistency check to the matched observations within each trip.
+Because stop times should follow the order of the scheduled stop sequence, cases where an earlier stop is assigned a later observed time than a subsequent stop are treated as inconsistent and removed from the set of interpolation anchors.
+This step reduces the risk that erroneous spatial matches, noisy GPS observations, or irregular vehicle position updates propagate into the reconstructed timetable.

-In such cases, we estimate missing stop times using the nearest successfully matched stops along the same trip.
+Missing stop times are then interpolated using the nearest successfully matched stops along the same trip.
 When both upstream and downstream matched stops are available, we linearly interpolate the missing stop time using the scheduled timetable as a reference.
 When missing stops occur at the beginning or end of a trip, such that only one neighbouring matched stop is available, we use one-sided extrapolation.
 We recognise that this extrapolation approach is less robust than interpolation, as it assumes that the deviation between scheduled and observed time at the nearest matched stop remains constant across neighbouring stops.
 However, this approach preserves the temporal structure of the scheduled timetable and enables complete stop-level arrival/departure times to be reconstructed.

 Formally, let $n$ denote a stop with scheduled arrival time $t_n$ and estimated observed arrival time $\hat{r}_n$.
 Let $p$ and $q$ denote the nearest upstream and downstream stops that have been successfully matched with real-time observations.
 Their scheduled arrival times are $t_p$ and $t_q$, while their observed arrival times are $r_p$ and $r_q$, respectively.